 The Riverscape Refugia project is the primary focus of my doctoral dissertation at the University of Wyoming.

-Determine which fish species in Montana and Wyoming are vulnerable to stream warming and where they will be able to persist as climate change worsens.
-Production of the refugia app is the core product of this work.
+Determine which fish species in Montana and Wyoming are vulnerable to stream warming and where they may be able to persist as climate change worsens.
+Production of the FishTemp webpage is the core product of this work.
 The NorWeST stream temperature model for eastern Montana (EMonSTeR) was developed as part of this project.